 Mexiletine may be tried in consultation with a cardiologist, if pain persists.

-Long-acting narcotics (oxycodone CR) and tramadol may be used, but long-term efficacy has not been established, and risk of addiction and abuse is a serious concern.
+Long-acting narcotics (oxycodone controlled-release) and tramadol may be used, but long-term efficacy has not been established, and risk of addiction and abuse is a serious concern.

 Medications may treat autonomic symptoms, such as erectile dysfunction, gastric abnormalities, and incontinence.
 These treatments usually improve quality of life but do not alter the disease course.

 A combination of a vegan diet and exercise may have particular value in treating neuropathy.
 In a study of 21 individuals with painful neuropathy, symptoms completely disappeared in 17 and improved in the remainder using a vegan diet along with regular walking over a 2-week period.
 In a 20-week controlled trial in 33 patients with diabetic neuropathy, a low-fat vegan diet without increased exercise led to improved peripheral nerve function, as measured by skin conductance testing, and reduced pain.

 Evidence suggests that, in addition to the effect of plant-based diets on glycemic control, their effect on body weight, blood pressure, lipids, and blood rheology may be relevant to the treatment of neuropathy.,